sturadnidge/express-api-template/README.md

 ### Usage

-In this template app, a JSON Web Token with at least the following in the payload is expected:
+To do anything moderately useful with this template app, an `X-Auth-Token` HTTP header with a JSON Web Token should be sent with each request.
+A decoded JWT Claims Set should look something like:

 ```json
 {